horcrux2301/Potato/readme.md

 ## What is Potato?

 Potato is a command line tool which helps you to keep the development configs and settings of your Mac as a programmer/developer/coder safe in your GitHub that you can later use to set up a new machine.
-Also, Potato is fully configurable so you can add or delete any setting you want.
+Also, Potato is fully configurable so you can track anything from your `.vimrc` to all pip packages installed in your system.

 ## Why GO?

 Because it seems exciting to develop something in Golang.

-## Installing Potato?
+## Installing Potato

 Make sure Go is installed in your system.